 Envirol reveals move to upgrade and expand food waste recycling plant in Dubai.

-Envirol, a joint venture initiative between Dubai Municipality and BLUE (a member of Alserkal Group), has revealed its plans to expand and upgrade its current recycling facilities in Dubai.
-The announcement was made during a groundbreaking ceremony for the expansion at the Envirol Recycling Plant in Al Aweer.
+Envirol, a joint venture initiative between Dubai Municipality and Blue LLC (a member of Alserkal Group), has revealed its plans to expand and upgrade its current recycling facilities in Dubai.
+The announcement was made during a ground breaking ceremony for the expansion at the Envirol Recycling Plant in Al Aweer.
 The expansion work for the recycling plant, which is the MENA region’s first grease trap waste treatment plant, is expected to be completed before the end of the year.

 Envirol solely targets waste produced by food establishments and eateries across Dubai.
 Grease traps, which are a common feature in these restaurants and busy food outlets, work by separating fats, oil, and grease from waste water.
 Dubai Municipality has mandated ‘the installation of grease traps in every kitchen, along with its proper cleaning, sending of mandatory report and kitchen should deal only with permitted grease trap waste contractor, with all waste being transported to Envirol for recycling.’